ID2221KTH/id2221kth.github.io/assignments.md

 # **Project**
 You should define your own project by writing at most one page description of the project, and getting your project proposal approved by the examiner.
 The project proposal should cover the following headings:
 * **Problem description:** what is the problem that you will be investigating?
-* **Tools:** what tools you are going to use in the project?
-In the course we mainly used Spark, but you are welcome to explore new tools and technologies.
+* **Tools:** what tools you are going to use?
+In the course we mainly used Spark, but you are free to explore new tools and technologies.
-* **Data:** what data will you use?
-If you are collecting new datasets, how do you plan to collect it?
+* **Data:** what data will you use and how are you going to collect it?
-* **Methodology and algorithm:** what method or algorithm are you proposing?
-If there are existing implementations, will you use them and how?
-How do you plan to improve or modify such implementations?
+* **Methodology and algorithm:** what method(s) or algorithm(s) are you proposing?

 ### What to deliver
 You can implement your code using Jupyter Notebook or as a stand alone application.
-You should should submit a zipfile containing your code and short report (2 pages is enough) on your project, the dataset, your method, your results, and how to run your project.
+You should submit a zip file containing your code and a short report (two to three pages) about what you have done, the dataset, your method, your results, and how to run the code.